monome/docs/docs/modular/teletype/tts5.md

 **5, 3, 4, 8, 0...**

-We have a smiliar operator for removing a number, where the latter numbers are brought forward:
+We have a similar operator for removing a number, where the latter numbers are brought forward:

     P.RM 1